 We can continue to help as you move out of crisis into recovery.

 Our team members have counselling skills training and suicide intervention skills training, but we are providing crisis support, not counselling.
 All of our team members are qualified, experienced, BACP-accredited counsellors, though, apart from one.
 Our team has access to a number of advisers, including an advising psychiatrist and a lead clinician of a psychological therapies service.
 However, our psychiatrist (and other advisers) do not work directly with clients – they advise us, when we need specialist information and advice about client issues.
 We never reveal the name of a client, when we seek advice from our NHS specialists/advisers.

-The charity has two parts – the Suicide Crisis Centre and the Trauma Centre.
+The charity provides a Suicide Crisis Centre and a Trauma Centre.
 A lot of the work at the Trauma Centre is about early intervention, because people who experience trauma-related conditions (such as PTSD and dissociation) are at higher risk of self-harm and suicide.